nebuly-ai/optimate/apps/accelerate/speedster/docs/en/docs/advanced_options.md

 - Verify that your device is supported by your version of speedster: see [Supported hardware](hardware.md)
 - Try to accelerate your model on a different hardware or consider using the CloudSurfer module to automatically understand which is the best hardware for your model: see [CloudSurfer](https://github.com/nebuly-ai/nebullvm/tree/main/apps/accelerate/cloud_surfer) module.

-## Selecting which device to use: CPU and GPU
+## Selecting which device to use: CPU, GPU and other accelerators.

+Speedster currently supports the following devices: `CPUs`, `GPUs`, `TPUs` and `AWS Inferentia chips`.

 The parameter `device` allows to select which device we want to use for inference.
-By default, `Speedster` will use the gpu if available on the machine, otherwise it will use cpu.
-If we are running on a machine with a gpu available and we want to optimize the model for cpu inference, we can use:
+By default, `Speedster` will use the accelerator if available on the machine, otherwise it will use cpu.
+If we are running on a machine with an available accelerator and we want to optimize the model for cpu inference, we can use:

 ```python
 from speedster import optimize_model